 Fraud is committed when a person intentionally deceives others for profit, toward other personal gain or to damage another party.
 There are many environments and settings in which fraud may occur, such as through business transactions or on the Internet.
 These offenses are charged at the state or federal levels according to the nature of the crime.
 As examples, counterfeiting and crimes involving multiple states are federally charged.

 If you are facing fraud or theft charges, having an experienced and aggressive criminal attorney on your side is critical for your future.
-Fraud attorneys of the Law Offices of David Michael Cantor have successfully defended clients charged with many different types of fraud.
+Fraud attorneys of DM Cantor have successfully defended clients charged with many different types of fraud.
 When you need to defend yourself against fraud charges, work with an attorney who knows what defense will be most effective in your case.

 There are two primary types of fraud, civil and criminal.
 “Bad faith” is the primary focus of civil fraud, with offenders punished through reprimand and return of fraudulently gained money or property to the victim.
 Criminal charges stem from clear intent on the part of the perpetrator.
 Criminal fraud cases can result in prison terms and other more severe punishments.